-For example, for help with maths, use a picture of Einstein, who is known for his genious and his theory of relativity.
+For example, for help with maths, use a picture of Einstein, who is known for his genius and his theory of relativity.
 If you need inspiration in arts, hang a portrait of a famous artist such as Henri Matisse.
 Looking at this picture every day, the person becomes a mentor to your child, and of course it is best to choose someone your child admires or can relate to.
-However, when picking such a mentor, please select someone who has led a happy life and don’t choose a tragic genious.
+However, when picking such a mentor, please select someone who has led a happy life and don’t choose a tragic genius.

-5. Check the orientation of your child’s study desk and choose the best possible facing direction.
+5. Check the orientation of your child’s study desk and choose the best possible facing direction

 According to the Eight Mansions formula of Feng Shui, each person has four auspicious and four inauspicious directions, based on their date of birth.
 For studying, the best direction to use is your child’s “Personal Growth” or the “Sheng Chi/Success” direction.